 geekName :Mohit Id :1 geekName :shubham Id :2

-The compiler will give error as the return value alone is not sufficient for the compiler to figure out which function it has to call.
+The compiler will give an error as the return value alone is not sufficient for the compiler to figure out which function it has to call.
 More details:Java Language Specification: §8.4.2.

-Only if both methods have different parameter types (so, they have different signature), then Method overloading is possible.
+Only if both methods have different parameter types (so, they have a different signature), then Method overloading is possible.

 16: error: method add(int,int) is already defined in class Addition public double add(int a, int b) ^ 1 error